16

 Directions:

-1- Start with rice, break spaghetti in one inch peices and place it in a pan with the washed strained rice and add olive oil and mix on high heat, then add 1 1/2 cup water and salt to taste, stir and cover till boil then change the heat to low, allow cook for about 15 minutes.
+1- Start with rice, break spaghetti in one inch pieces and place it in a pan with the washed strained rice and add olive oil and mix on high heat, then add 1 1/2 cup water and salt to taste, stir and cover till boil then change the heat to low, allow cook for about 15 minutes.

-2- Wash Letil and strain the place in a pan with 1 1/2 cup water without salt or spice, cover on high heat till boil then allow to cook on low heat for 20 to 30 minutes.
+2- Wash Lentils and strain the place in a pan with 1 1/2 cup water without salt or spice, cover on high heat till boil then allow to cook on low heat for 20 to 30 minutes.

 5- First "Da-ah", place garlic and olive oil just like the way you did in tomato sauce.